MultiX-Amsterdam/multix-docs/grant.md

 Another thing is that a large amount of subcontracting (e.g., 100K Euro) may raise NWO's attention, and thus, you will need to provide justifications in the grant proposal.

 One very important thing is that subcontracting needs to pay [21% VAT](https://www.government.nl/topics/vat/vat-rates-and-exemptions) because subcontracting is treated as a business.
-So this means that if the grant allocates 10K for subcontracting, the organization that is subcontracted will receive less money, which needs to be considered in the budget plan.
+So this means that the organization that is subcontracted will receive less money than your planned budget, which needs to be considered in advance during planning the activities.
-To make subcontracting happen on the UvA side, first ask the organization that you want to subcontract to provide a quote (with detailed costs, such as personnel hours and the hourly rate), and then contact the [IXA legal team](https://www.ixa.nl/about/teams/ixa-legalteam/).
+To make subcontracting happen on the UvA side, first ask the organization that you want to subcontract to provide a quote (with detailed costs, such as personnel hours and the hourly rate), and then contact the [IXA legal team](https://www.ixa.nl/about/teams/ixa-legalteam/) to create the contract.
+You need to provide the WBS number and the quote to the legal team.

 ## <a name="not-permanent"></a>What if I am not in a permanent position?